saach-i/CI-Project-1/README.md

 **limma_signficantCN_TCGA** contains the all-lesions output from the GISTIC 2.0 analysis.

 **mutations_ov_tcga** contains the mutation data for the key HGSOC genes.

 **TLSMCPclinical_ov_TCGA.RDS** contains the output from the MCPcounter estimation, including TLS levels.

 **CORE _TCGA** contains the 3 GRanges objects (the summative segmented copy number object and the 2 larger, objects which define genomic ranges for deletions and gains).

 **ClustNum** contains the ploidy classification for each patient.

 # Code
 All RScripts used in this study are stored in the Script folder.

+The code for all graphics are embedded in each script.